Mymoza/trello-similar-labels/README.md

 # Trello-Similar-Labels
 Challenge with Trello API in Python.
 This script can be used to detect similar label in a Trello board.

+[Here](https://trello.com/b/rL2Qm3nC/unito) is the public Trello Board I used for this script.

 ## How to use + install this script

 Read the INSTALL file :)